Novarior/Particles_CPP/readme.md

 - [portal shader](sp4.frag) - [src](https://www.shadertoy.com/view/lcfyDj)
 - [Colorworm tunel](sp5.frag) - [scr](https://www.shadertoy.com/view/33sSzf)

-also there have a shader template
+also there have a shader template for SFML 3.0

+there are some reasons why the template is exactly like this
 ```glsl
 /* Signed distance drawing methods */
 #ifdef GL_ES